Voter identification laws: Germany

-Germany uses a community-based resident registration system.
-Everyone eligible to vote receives a personal polling notification by mail, some weeks before the election.
+In Germany, due to compulsory registration of residence with the municipality, the voter roll is kept automatically without any need to register to vote.
+Everyone eligible to vote receives a personal polling notification by mail, 4 to 8 weeks before the election.
 The notification indicates the voter's precinct polling station.
-Voters must present their polling notification and if asked a piece of photo ID (identity card, passport, or other form of identification).
-As a rule identification is not required other than by the polling notification.
-If the voter cannot present the notification, a valid ID and an entry in the register of voters can qualify for voting.
+Voters must present their polling notification and, if asked, a piece of photo ID (identity card or passport issued by the government).
+If the voter cannot present the notification, a valid photo ID and an entry in the register of voters can qualify for voting.

 Greece

-Voters identify themselves by their ID cards and are given the full number of ballot papers for the constituency plus a blank ballot paper and an empty envelope.
+Voters identify themselves by their ID cards and are given the full number of ballot papers for the constituency, plus a blank ballot paper and an empty envelope.

-From: Elections in Greece

 Hungary

 Voting is voluntary for all citizens 18 years or older.
 All voters should show a photo ID and an address card.
-To prevent the double voting they need to register themselves if they want to vote at a different place than their address on their address card.
+To prevent duplicate voting, they need to register themselves if they want to vote at a different place to the residence on their address card.

 Iceland

-Voting is voluntary for all citizens 18 years or older.
+Voting is voluntary for all citizens 18 years or older in Iceland.
 All voters must present photo ID to vote for their preferred candidate.
-To prevent double-voting fraud, every voter is checked against the national voter database before their ballot is placed into the ballot box.
+To prevent duplicate voting fraud, every voter is checked against the national voter database before their ballot is placed into the ballot box.